feridunAKYOL/Driving-Licence-App/development-strategy.md

 ## 7. User Story: User Page

-* As an registered user can see a page specialized for him.
+* As an registered user can see a page specialized for him after logged in.

 Ideas about what the page should have..
 - user can get reading materials/resources.
+- user can take practice test
+- user can enroll for test
+- user can take exam
+- user can write comment/questions/feedback

 ## 8. User Story: Admin Page